aminkt/interview-parking/README.md

 does not depend on other layers.
 With the help of the Dependency Inversion Principle, the dependencies of the Domain layer have been inverted to make it independent.

-1. **CLI**: This is the presentation layer that enables us to interact with the application using a shell.
+1. **Cli**: This is the presentation layer that enables us to interact with the application using a shell.
-2. **APP**: This is the application logic that uses command queries.
-3. **Infra**: This is the infrastructure layer that is responsible for implementing domain interfaces and dependencies.
+2. **Infra**: This is the infrastructure layer that is responsible for implementing domain and application interfaces and dependencies.
       Repositories and queue implementations can go here.
+3. **App**: This is the application logic that uses command/query pattern.
 4. **Domain**: This is the layer that contains the business domain logics.

+> PHP does not support namespace visibility, which can cause problems for a team trying to work with a layered
+> architecture.
+To ensure that architectural dependency limits are applied, we can use PHPCS or write a script in our CI
+> pipeline to find any issues that violate dependency rules.

+### Test structure

 Please take note that there is a folder named `Unit` in the `test` directory.
 This folder contains unit tests and is named this way to separate them from other kinds of tests like integration tests.
 Inside the `Unit` directory, you will see the `src` directory pattern, which makes it easier to find where you should write tests for each class if required.
 You may also find some comments in different directories to guide you on why I ignore some unit tests.

-> In real projects, By using this directory pattern, I will write a script to check if all tests are written in a CI
+> In real projects, By using this directory pattern for tests, I will write a script to check if all tests are written in a CI
 > pipeline.
 This is helpful for code reviews.

-> PHP does not support namespace visibility, which can cause problems for a team trying to work with a layered
-> architecture.
-To ensure that architectural dependency limits are applied, we can use PHPCS or write a script in our CI
-> pipeline to find any issues that violate dependency rules.
+### Naming conventions

-> I follow the below naming conventions:
+I follow the below naming conventions:
-> 1. **E**PascalCase for enums
+1. **E**PascalCase for enums
-> 2. **A**PascalCase for Abstract classes
+2. **A**PascalCase for Abstract classes
-> 3. **I**PascalCase for Interfaces
+3. **I**PascalCase for Interfaces
-> 4. PascalCase for concrete classes
+4. PascalCase for concrete classes
-> 5. PHP Standards Recommendations (for namespaces, properties, methods, etc.)
+5. PHP Standards Recommendations (for namespaces, properties, methods, etc.)

 > There are some comments in the code that describe additional details.

 Hey, thanks a bunch for taking the time to read this document! :)